Bryan-WZ-Chen/accelerometer-and-gyro-sensor/README.md

 <img src="./I2C_structure.PNG" width="500" height="200">

- The I²C communication protocol uses only two bidirectional open collector or open drain lines, Serial Data Line (SDA) and Serial Clock Line (SCL).
  As you can see in the diagram, there can be multiple "slaves".
 Since those slaves share the same SDA and SCL, we need the so called "slave address" to distinguish between them.
 Thus, in this part, you need to set the way of communication your sensor uses, the SDA and SCL gpio pin numbers and slave address.

  * To set the way of communication, just change bus_type data:</br>
  0 means I²C; 1 means: SPI bus; 3 means I3C (You can found these in Qualcomm's document)